asubramanian08/PACT-Group-2/README.md

 # Pact Group 2

-I really enjoyed my second year in [PACT](https://algorithmicthinking.org/overview) as part of their group 2 with Dr. Rajiv Gandhi (see my work for [group 1](https://github.com/asubramanian08/PACT-Group-1)).
+I really enjoyed my second year in [PACT](https://algorithmicthinking.org/overview) as part of their group 2 with [Dr. Rajiv Gandhi](https://directory.seas.upenn.edu/rajiv-gandhi/) (see my work for [group 1](https://github.com/asubramanian08/PACT-Group-1)).
 I joined about 25 other people in group 2 during the summer of 2022.
 I didn't attend the year round program (due to a scheduling conflict), so normally I wouldn't be allowed to join group 2.
 Since I was really eager to join group 2 and dive deeper into theoretical CS, I independently studied the [year round material](https://g.co/kgs/4D6Ewu).
 Dr. Gandhi then assessed my understanding and determined that I was eligible for group 2! :)

 ## Group 2 description

 Group 2 studies more advanced topics in theoretical computer science, specifically approximation and randomization algorithms.
 See exactly what topics are covered in the Topics column of [Class Materials](https://github.com/asubramanian08/PACT-Group-2#class-materials).
 I wanted to continue with PACT since I really enjoyed group 1 and CS Theory is REALLY interesting.

 As part of group 2, I got to mentor 6 of the group 1 students.
 I remember how helpful my mentor was in group 1.
 Since the topics were new to me, I asked my mentor a lot of questions to clarify the topics.
 I hope I did as good of a job mentoring as my group 1 mentor did.

+Another Major Part PACT group 2 is the Guest Speakers.
+See the [Guest Speakers section](https://github.com/asubramanian08/PACT-Group-2/blob/master/README.md#guest-speakers) of the README.

 ## Class Materials